kinojms/obsidian-notes/STDISCM/Deadlocks.md

 	- resources that the thread needs to complete
 	- how many threads will need to be terminated
 	- is the thread interactive or batch?
 		- Apple has the tendency to kill the foreground process
-- RedHat, Sentos, Fedore, kills background processes first, then preserves priority process
+		- RedHat, Centos, Fedora kills background processes first, then preserves priority processes (database, servers, etc.)
+- resource preemption
+	- select a vi